Cliff Fletcher

-George Clifford "Cliff" Fletcher (born August 16, 1935) is a National Hockey League executive and is a former general manager of the Atlanta Flames/Calgary Flames, Toronto Maple Leafs, and Phoenix Coyotes.
-He is currently a senior advisor to the Toronto Maple Leafs.
-Some of his nicknames are the "Silver Fox" and "Trader Cliff".
+George Clifford Fletcher (August 16, 1935 – June 5, 2026), professionally known as Cliff Fletcher, was a Canadian National Hockey League executive.
+During an eight-decade long career which began as a scout in 1956, he served several roles including as general manager of the Atlanta Flames/Calgary Flames, Toronto Maple Leafs, and Phoenix Coyotes in the 1970s–2000s.
+During his time as general manager of the Calgary Flames, he led the club to its only Stanley Cup championship.
+He last served as a senior advisor to the Maple Leafs, holding the role at the time of his death.
+A notable figure in the hockey community, he was elected to the Hockey Hall of Fame in 2004.

+A couple of the nicknames he went by are "The Silver Fox" and "Trader Cliff".

 Career

 Early positions

-Fletcher started his career in 1956 for the Montreal Canadiens as a scout under Sam Pollock, then later became the general manager of the Verdun Blues junior team.
+Fletcher started his career in 1956 with the Montreal Canadiens as a scout under Sam Pollock, then later became the general manager of the Verdun Blues junior team.
 He joined the expansion St. Louis Blues in 1966 as a scout for Eastern Canada and worked his way up to the assistant GM position.
-With Fletcher's help, the Blues advanced to the Stanley Cup Finals in each of their first three years, a feat unmatched to this day.
+With Fletcher's help, the Blues advanced to the Stanley Cup Final in each of their first three years, a feat unmatched to this day.

-Fletcher's general manager career started in the Central Hockey League with the Kansas City Blues when he was awarded the top job in January 1971 during a mid-season shake-up that also saw John Choyce appointed as the team's new head coach.
+His general manager career started in the Central Hockey League with the Kansas City Blues when he was awarded the top job in January 1971 during a mid-season shake-up that also saw John Choyce appointed as the team's new head coach.
 In 1972, he accepted the opportunity to run an NHL team when offered the GM position in Atlanta.

 Flames

 Fletcher joined the newly minted expansion Atlanta Flames team as general manager, remaining with the Flames in that capacity through and after the team's move to Calgary, Alberta in 1980.
-Over the next 10 years, he oversaw the Calgary Flames to two Smythe division titles, two Clarence S. Campbell Bowls as Campbell Conference champions, and two Presidents' Trophies, given to the team with the best NHL regular season record.
-During his tenure in Calgary, he was the first GM to bring a player from the Soviet Union when Sergei Priakin played in 1988.
+Over the next 10 years, he oversaw the Calgary Flames to two Smythe Division titles, two Clarence S. Campbell Bowls as Campbell Conference champions, and two Presidents' Trophies, given to the team with the best NHL regular season record.
+During his tenure in Calgary, he was the first GM to bring a player from the Soviet Union over when Sergei Priakin played in 1988.
 The Flames won the Stanley Cup Championship in 1989 against the Montreal Canadiens.

 He also served as the GM of Team Canada for the 1981 Canada Cup.